By Randy Julian

 Edgar Allan Poe grew up in Richmond, and the city is home to a Poe Museum.

-The Virginia Historical Society is another great stop on an 8th grade Richmond trip, especially since its $20 million renovation, completed in 2015.
-The museum is free (though some special exhibitions carry a cost) and its mission is to tell the story of Virginia.
+The Virginia Museum of History and Culture is another great stop on an 8th grade Richmond trip, especially since its $20 million renovation, completed in 2015.
+The museum’s mission is to tell the story of Virginia.

 All the best,